CodeSpace-Team/approaching-a-project-and-version-control-2.0/01_Setting Up Your Project.md

 - Keep all images in a dedicated `images`/ folder for easy reference.
 - Use meaningful, descriptive names for files and folders (e.g., `user-profile.png` instead of `img1.png`)..

+**Notice:**

+In the upcoming modules, you will learn in detail about what HTML and CSS are and how they work.
+For now, focus on creating the files (`index.html`, `styles.css`, and `README.md`) and copying the provided code snippets into these files.
+This will help you set up a project structure and explore tools like VS Code and Live Server.
+Later lessons in this module will also guide you extensively on creating a `README.md` file and using it for Git practices.

 ## Understanding the Role of Core Files

 ### index.html: